-It is incorrect to conclude, however, that the upper bound of output variability for 1 MW of PV is 1 MW per minute.
+It is incorrect to conclude, however, that the upper bound of output variability for 1 MW of PV is 1 MW per minute because this is the larger value of the two scenarios (the first equals 1 MW per minute and the second equals 0 MW per minute).
 This is because each of the two scenarios violates the assumed condition that the locations are uncorrelated.
 Specifically, the change in output between the two locations has perfect positive correlation in the first scenario (i.e., correlation coefficient equals 1) and perfect negative correlation in the second scenario (i.e., correlation coefficient equals -1).